sunilabrahamindia/sunilabraham/sunil.md

 ## Personal life

 Sunil Abraham is from Bangalore, India, and currently (as of October 2025) lives in Gurgaon.
 He married Esmeralda Davis on 10 January 2002 at Wesley English Church, Bangalore.
-He continues to work on issues related to digital policy, open knowledge, and Internet governance through the Centre for Internet and Society and partner organisations.
+He continues to work on issues related to digital policy, open knowledge, open access, and internet governance.